arhat-dev/credentialfs/README.md

 - When there is a `open()` request to your credential, it will prompt an authorization dialog with caller's `User Name + uid`, `Process Name + pid`, `Parent Process Name + ppid` through system's security api.
   - The authorization request decision is made based on the value of `sha256sum(uid + "|" + pid + "|" + ppid + "|" + path)`
     - __NOTE:__ To reduce uncessary authorization for command line users, `pid` here is the executable name (if we can determine).
-- The mounted credential (file) can only be read by the `open()` caller after a successful authorization.
+- The mounted credentials (files) can only be read by the `open()` caller after a successful authorization.
   - You can configure how long a successful authorization will last to avoid frequent interruptions.

 ## Features